 At Buddhist temples and Shinto shrines all over the country, there are celebrations for Setsubun.
-Priests and invited guests will throw roasted soy beans (some wrapped in gold or silver foil), small envelopes with money, sweets, candies and other prizes.
+Priests and guests will throw roasted soybeans (some wrapped in gold or silver foil), small envelopes with money, sweets, candies, and other prizes.
 In some bigger shrines, celebrities and sumo wrestlers will be invited; these events are televised nationally.

-The most famous and interesting Sestsubun Festival in Nagoya takes place at Osu Kannon Temple, from 10:00 -18:00 on February 3rd.
+The most famous and exciting Sestsubun Festival in Nagoya takes place at Osu Kannon Temple, on February 3rd.
 A large parade is held, where a ship meant to bring good fortune departs from Sakae and makes its way to Osu Kannon at around 13:18.
-The highlight of this festival is seeing the ships being pulled through the Osu Shopping Arcade.
+The highlight of this festival is seeing the ships pulled through the Osu Shopping Arcade.
 Very interesting festival, and well worth the free admission!

-This festival is less well known, but is reportedly pretty interesting.
-It takes place from February 3, from 10-18:30.
+This festival is less well known but is reportedly pretty impressive.
+It takes place from February 3.